alro5921/problem-gambling-study/README.md

 ## Background

-Colorado has recently legalized sports betting.
-And while it can be a fun diversion, online gambling has historically led to problem gambling in areas (like Europe) where it's legal.
-This subscriber to European sports gambling website bWin, for instance, lost nearly 30,000 Euros over the course of three years before requesting a deposit limit:
+The State of Colorado has legalized sports gambling in May 2020, and has already seen over 100 million dollars of bets placed and [59 million in July alone](https://www.colorado.gov/pacific/sites/default/files/Colorado%20Sports%20Betting%20Proceeds%20July%202020.pdf).
+While gambling in moderation can be an enteraining diversion, online gambling has historically led to problematic gambling in areas (like Europe) where it's been legal for considerably longer.
+This 2005 subscriber to European sports gambling website bWin, for instance, lost nearly 30,000 Euros over the course of three years before requesting a deposit limit:

 ![](images/background_plot.png)

+Problem gambling

-I would like to investigate possible early signs of problem gambling, behaviors that can be detected before subscribers enter a spiral and lose even larger sums of money.
+I would like to investigate possible early signs of problem gambling, and try and see if a machine learning model can premptively detect these behaviors subscribers lose even larger sums of money or enter a destructive spiral.

 ## Dataset